rjqocampo/restaurant/readme.md

 If you have any questions, feel free to contact me.

 # Acknowledgement

+Thank you to [Github Pages](https://pages.github.com/) for the free hosting

 Thank you to [cottonbro studio](https://www.pexels.com/@cottonbro/) and [Airam Dato-on](https://www.pexels.com/@airamdphoto/) for the images

 Thank you to [Petra Pendic](https://dribbble.com/ppendic) for the design inspiration